TBleess/Website_New/pages/1_Population/index.md

 - [Counties](/population/population-totals-counties#population-totals-for-colorado-counties)
 - [Municipalities](/population/population-totals-municipalities#population-totals-for-colorado-municipalities)

-**Note:** The State Demography Office has produced an update to its population estimates and forecasts to incorporate the recently released 2010 Census count population totals.
-The files are available with the 2010 Census data.
+**Note:** The State Demography Office updates its population estimates and forecasts annually in the fall.
+The current estimates are based on 2010 Census count population totals and are re-benched each decade with the release of the decennial Census count.

 ### Additional Population information: